 These are lipsticks that also use safe ingredients, but if you decide to purchase something from this list, please re-check the ingredients, as companies may change their formulations!
 The EWG Skin Deep website is a great place to check individual ingredients.
 The Think Dirty app is also great.

-Please note, that other than Beautycounter, I have no verification of heavy metal testing from these other brands.
+Please note, that other than Beautycounter and Crunchi, I have no verification of heavy metal testing from these other brands.
 If that is important to you, go with Beautycounter, or email the companies and ask about their testing policies.
 For me, I want all my regular wear lipsticks and lipglosses to be tested.
 But, that doesn’t mean I won’t experiment occasionally with something that isn’t.

 The first list are my favorites of this list, because they are also packaged sustainably.